CrystalSoe/CrystalSoe.github.io/_posts/6067792V-Applied-Data-Science-Project.md

 - Explore ratings, feedback count, author recommendation to identify the trends.
 - Analyzing long and short reviews association with ratings and filter the products to improve customer experience.

+Hypothesis
+- Longer reviews with detailed feedback are more likely to correlate with higher ratings than shorter reviews.

 ## Work Accomplished
 Document your work done to accomplish the outcome